-When you go to repot your plant, don’t try to save future you time by potting your plant in the biggest receptacle you can find.
 Sure, plants like their space, but they could potentially go into shock if you put them in a really big pot.

 6 – Temperature fluctuations

-If you want to keep plants by outside doors, then research ones that don’t mind draughts.
+If you want to keep plants by outside doors, then research ones that don’t mind drafts.
 Yuccas are great for patio doors because they don’t mind the cold but they need a lot of light.